kumahq/kuma-website/app/_src/policies/introduction.md

 ```

 We know it's a producer policy because it is defined in the same namespace as the `MeshService: server` and names this server in its `spec.to[].targetRef`.
-So both client1 and client2 will receive the timeout of 20s.
+So both client1 and client2 will receive the timeout of 20 seconds.

 We now create a consumer policy: